 The 1916 Standing Liberty Quarter (Buy on eBay) is an important key date coin, with its rarity resulting from both the extremely limited mintage and the circumstances of its release.
-Representing the first year of issue for the new series designed by Hermon A. MacNeil, the entire mintage of just 52,000 pieces was released into circulation with little notice given to the change in design.
+Representing the first year of issue for the new series designed by Hermon A. MacNeil, the entire mintage of just 52,000 pieces was released into circulation with little notice given to the design change.
 By the time the rarity of the issue was realized, very few pieces had been saved and the coin was extremely scarce in uncirculated condition.
-This served to create one of the rarest and most desirable key date coins of the 20th century.

-It took most of 1916 for MacNeil to complete his work on the new design, and various sketches of his ideas are known along with a very limited number of struck patterns.
-The obverse design would would feature a woman representing Liberty, stepping forward from an opening in a gate, as per MacNeil’s words “to the gateway of the country.”
+MacNeil’s work on the quarter design would take most of 1916, and various sketches of his ideas are known along with a small number of struck patterns.
+The obverse would feature a woman representing Liberty, stepping forward through an opening in a gate, or in MacNeil’s words “to the gateway of the country.”
 The reverse would feature an eagle in flight, perhaps inspired by the Gobrecht Dollars of the 1830’s.
-Other features included an olive branch and a shield on the obverse and a pattern of stars on the reverse.
+Other features included an olive branch and shield held by Liberty on the obverse and a pattern of stars surrounding the eagle on the reverse.

-Production of the original design would commence in the final weeks of 1916.
-By this time, it was too late to ship the 1916-dated dies to the branch mints and too late to strike a reasonable number of quarters at the Philadelphia Mint.
-Nonetheless, limited production of the new design would take place and perhaps without realizing it, the Mint would create a rarity which would later find much demand from collectors.
+Production of the original design would commence in the final weeks of 1916 at the Philadelphia Mint.
+By this time, it was too late to ship the 1916-dated dies to the branch mints or to strike a reasonable number of quarters.
+Perhaps without realizing it, the Mint created a rarity which would later find much demand from collectors.

-During the last two weeks of the year, a total of 52,000 1916-dated Standing Liberty Quarters were struck by the United States Mint in Philadelphia.
-No Proofs were minted, and in fact, no Proofs of this design were ever sold to collectors.
-It seems that not much news coverage was devoted to the change in design at first (this would later follow in various newspapers, when the design was carefully studied, and the exposed breast was discovered) and the coins quietly entered circulation.
+During the final two weeks of the year, a total of 52,000 1916-dated Standing Liberty Quarters were struck by the United States Mint in Philadelphia.
+It seems that not much news coverage was initially devoted to the change in design (this would occur later in various newspapers, where the design was carefully studied and the exposed breast was noted) and the coins quietly entered circulation.
 Soon, 1916 had passed into 1917, and the obverse dies were replaced to reflect the new date.

-Around this time, many individuals had taken up the habit of setting aside examples from the first year of production for a new series.
-In this instance, it is generally assumed that the public set aside 1917-dated coins of the same Type I design, while the 1916-dated coins circulated freely.
+Around this time, many individuals had taken up the habit of setting aside examples from the first year of production for a new coin series.
+In this instance, it is generally assumed that the public set aside the 1917-dated coins, while the 1916-dated coins circulated freely.
 This was the result of the lack of attention given to the change in design upon its initial limited release.

-When coin collecting became more popular in the following decades and the awareness of the rarity of the 1916 Standing Liberty Quarter increased, people began looking in their pocket change for examples of this rare issue.
-By this time, most were in circulated condition and only a handful of examples had been lucky enough to escape such a fate.
-The lower survival rate particularly for uncirculated examples has helped enhance the rarity of this key date and solidify its importance within American numismatics.
+In the ensuing decades as coin collecting grew more popular, awareness of the 1916 Standing Liberty Quarter increased and people began searching for the rare issue in their pocket change.
+By this time, most were in circulated condition and only a handful of examples had been fortunate enough to escape such a fate.
+The low survival rate particularly for uncirculated examples has helped enhance the rarity of this key date and solidify its importance within American numismatics.

 Finest Known and Values

-Because of the low mintage of this issue and high demand, even heavily circulated examples sell for at least a few thousand dollars, with the price increasingly sharply for moderately circulated coins.
-Most of the lower grade coins only have a partial date, with some coins only having part of the 6 visible.
-A circulated coin with a full date in Very Fine condition sells easily for $ 8,500 at the minimum, while Extremely Fine coins with original surfaces usually selling for a few thousand dollars more.
+Because of the low mintage and high demand for this issue, even heavily circulated examples sell for at least a few thousand dollars, with price levels increasing sharply for moderately circulated coins.
+Many of the lower grade coins will only have a partial date, with some coins only having part of the digit “6” visible.